glae/blog/_posts/2019-11-06-most-used-shortcuts.md

 ![structure](/blog/assets/2019-11-06-structure.png "structure")

 Moving easily through errors is essential: here is "next error" `F2` ❽.
 We can customize which kind of error to navigate to.
-The top-right icon (!) shows there is something wrong in the whole file, and the right gutter marks the issues (the red one: an error, the yellow one: a warning).
+The top-right red icon (!) shows there is something wrong in the whole file, and the right gutter marks the issues (the red one: an error, the yellow one: a warning).

 ![f2](/blog/assets/2019-11-06-F2.png "f2")